Yeimar Mosquera

-Yeimar Jesús Mosquera Mosquera (born 6 February 2005) is a Colombian footballer who plays as a central defender for Premier League club Aston Villa.
-Mosquera has represented Colombia at under-20 level since 2024 and was part of the squad that finished in third place in the 2025 South American U-20 Championship in Venezuela.
+Yeimar Jesús Mosquera Mosquera (born 6 February 2005) is a Colombian footballer who plays as a centre-back for Primeira Liga club Vitória.
 He is a product of the Deportivo Pereira academy and played in the Colombian second tier for Orsomarso.
+He signed for Premier League side Aston Villa in 2024, where he appeared for their youth sides and spent time on loan at sister club Real Unión.
+Mosquera transferred to Vitória in July 2026.

+Mosquera has been a regular for the Colombia U20 side and was a key player in their third-place finish at the 2025 FIFA U-20 World Cup in Chile and the 2025 South American U-20 Championship in Venezuela, also finishing third.

 Club career

 Early career

 Born in Istmina in the Chocó Department of Colombia, Mosquera played for Sócrates Valencia in his youth.
 In 2023, he featured in the Juegos Nacionales (National Games) with the under-17 representative side of the Risaralda Department.
 He played in the academy of professional side Deportivo Pereira before joining second division side Orsomarso in January 2024.

 Having made his debut in the 2024 edition of the Categoría Primera B, Mosquera drew interest from fellow Colombian side Deportes Tolima, as well as American side Los Angeles FC.
 Despite this interest, Mosquera remained with Orsomarso, but in August of the same year, he was strongly linked with English Premier League side Aston Villa, with the West Midlands club reportedly making a formal approach.